thxvatsal/JS-notes/Day 5/README.md

 # Hello, Amazing learners!

 Today, we learnt about some Math modules which help in felicitating mathematical operations.
-Also we built a Random Number Generator.
+Also we built a [Random Number Generator](https://github.com/vatsal-boy/JS-notes/tree/main/Day%205/Random-Number-Generator)

 ## Math Module